Auglaize County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: The hearing officer finds that the BMV had sufficient grounds to suspend your license, and the suspension remains in effect.
+• Suspension Upheld: The BMV's suspension remains in effect.

 Hardship/Restricted License in Ohio

-Even if your ALR hearing doesn't go your way, you may be able to obtain a hardship license to drive for essential purposes.
+Even if your license is suspended, you may be able to obtain a hardship or restricted license in Ohio, allowing you to drive for specific purposes.

-• IID Requirement: Depending on the circumstances of your case, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license.
+• IID Requirement: The court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of a restricted license.

 Getting Your License Back